mrmattson/next/api.md

 - [Lifecycle callbacks](#lifecycle)
   - `onBeforeMount` - called before the component will be mounted
   - `onMounted` - called after the component has rendered
-  - `onBeforeUpdate` - called before updating the component
+  - `onBeforeUpdate` - called before the component will be updated
-  - `onUpdated` - callend after the component has been updated
+  - `onUpdated` - called after the component has been updated
   - `onBeforeUnmount` - called before the component will be removed
   - `onUnmounted` - called once the component has been removed
 - [Helpers](#helpers)